Term vs Whole Life Insurance: How are They Different? (2023)

 When to choose term life or whole life insurance?

-Due to the various variables that can influence whether you should choose term life or whole life insurance, it is never easy to find a simplified source of information or recommendation.
-The table below can be used as a checklist to help you decide when to choose term life or whole life insurance depending on your specific situation.
+Due to the various variables that influence whether you should choose term life or whole life insurance, it is never easy to find a simplified source of information or recommendation.
+The table below can be used as a checklist to help you decide when to choose term life or whole life insurance depending on your situation.

 Your Personal Situation | Term Life Insurance | Whole Life Insurance |